-The Alberta Protection of Persons in Care Act (proclaimed January 1998) includes a requirement that persons working or volunteering in designated agencies (hospitals, nursing homes, lodges, group homes, etc.) must provide results of a criminal record check.
-Accordingly, students serving work experience placements in the form of internships, clinical practicums, academic practicums, cooperative program work placements, etc. in any of these designated agencies can be required to obtain a criminal record check from the appropriate law enforcement agency.
-Details of this process are available from the Faculty or department which sponsors the placement.
+The Protection for Persons in Care Act (proclaimed January 1998) includes a requirement that persons working or volunteering in designated agencies (hospitals, nursing homes, lodges, group homes, etc.) must provide results of current criminal record check (also know as a security clearance check).
+Accordingly, students serving work experience placements in the form of internships, clinical practica, academic practica, cooperative program work placements, etc. in any of these designated agencies may be required to obtain a criminal record check from the appropriate law enforcement agency and/or the Solicitor General's office.
+A fee to obtain this check may be charged (see §22.2.3 Miscellaneous Fees).
+This fee will be determined by the law enforcement agency or Solicitor General's office.
+Details on whether or not a criminal record check is needed and the process to obtain this check are available from the Faculty or department which sponsors the placement.

 Students who are entering a program which requires this type of placement and who have concerns related to their ability to satisfy a criminal record check should consult with their Faculty or department program office immediately upon being admitted to the program.
-Although Faculties and departments will attempt to assist students seeking placements, the ultimate responsibility for ensuring that required placements can be made lies with the student.
+Although faculties and departments will attempt to assist students seeking placements, the ultimate responsibility for ensuring that required placements can be made lies with the student.